 The actors on the system are represented as oval and their interaction on the system can be seen through the arrows.
 The components of the main system are as shown as orange rectangles, they are where the main architecture will sit and the design requirements will be filled.
 The external hardware systems can be seen as red rectangles, these components externally working from of the designed system and will most likely be bought off the shelf.

 The below diagram demonstrates the levels that exist in the architecture and where it sits.
 Working from outside inwards we see that the architecture sits in a location for example a hospital or health care facility.
 This affects how the architecture is formed to perform in the environment required.
 Users exist within the environment as well as other actors such as carers and doctors.
 The users interact with the hardware in the form of the Wearable health device, communication hub and base station (through User Interface) which acts upon the software architecture and its components.
 Communication is happening across all levels of the environment in terms of input/outputs and cause and effects.
 This communication could be for example the users interacting with the environment around them, or the Logic component signaling the doctors in an event.
-It is vital to understand the many level which exist and how they interact with each other.
 This is our overall outcome of the conceptual architecture.

 Execution Architecture